 Nikki-Lee Birdsey is a poet currently researching the intersections of memoir, place, exile and hybrid genres in the work of W.G.
 Sebald and others.

 Nikki-Lee holds an MFA in creative writing from the Iowa Writers' Workshop and a BA from New York University.
-Her work has been published most recently or is forthcoming in Fence, LIT, The Volta, Hazlitt, 3:AM Magazine, Hinchas de Poesia and others.
+Her work has been published most recently or is forthcoming in Fence, LIT, The Volta, Hazlitt, 3:AM Magazine, Hinchas de Poesia, The Iowa Review and others.
 She is also the author of the chapbook Free That Hooker (Aero Press, 2012).
 In summer 2015 she was a visiting faculty fellow at the IIML, teaching poetry.
 She is originally from Piha, New Zealand.

 Nikki-Lee writes: 'For my creative thesis I intend to investigate my own responses to memory in the familiar and unfamiliar context of the New Zealand landscape in its natural, built, emotional and unexplored versions.
 I am not interested so much in a confessional autobiography of sorts, but rather how memory and its various contingencies affect the creative process.
 Initial formal concerns to be explored include an examination of doubling imagery as pertaining to doubling landscapes, instability of impression, simultaneous realities or "othered" places, as well as outsider and transnational perspectives.
 I aim to write a creative text consciously engaging a totality of experience: a text that reconstitutes itself by playing out all its possible parts and combinations, moving both backward and forward in time in the multiple contexts of the concurrent critical research.